Miszczo/CampAlyze/.ai/db-plan.md

   )
 );

-CREATE POLICY "Admins can insert organizations"
+DROP POLICY IF EXISTS "Admins can insert organizations" ON organizations;
-ON organizations FOR INSERT
+CREATE POLICY "Authenticated users can insert organizations" ON organizations FOR INSERT
+WITH CHECK ( auth.role() = 'authenticated' );
+-- Tworzenie organizacji powinno automatycznie dodać twórcę jako admina w user_organizations (logika backendu)

+DROP POLICY IF EXISTS "Admins can update their organizations" ON organizations;
+CREATE POLICY "Organization admins can update their organizations" ON organizations FOR UPDATE
+USING (
+  auth.uid() IN (
+    SELECT user_id FROM user_organizations WHERE organization_id = organizations.id AND role = 'admin'
+  )
+)
 WITH CHECK (
-  TRUE  -- Kontrolowane przez logikę aplikacji
-);

-CREATE POLICY "Admins can update their organizations" ON organizations FOR UPDATE
-USING (
-  id IN (
+  auth.uid() IN (
-    SELECT organization_id FROM user_organizations
-    WHERE user_id = auth.uid() AND role = 'admin'
+    SELECT user_id FROM user_organizations WHERE organization_id = organizations.id AND role = 'admin'
   )
 );